HEPA-Type is NOT a real HEPA filter (True-HEPA), it is a marketing term designed to fool novice buyers.

-HEPA (High Efficiency Particulate Arrestance) is an efficiency standard for air filters sold in the USA, NOT a necessarily confined to folded paper element filters.
+HEPA (High Efficiency Particulate Arrestance) is an efficiency standard for air filters sold in the USA, NOT necessarily confined to folded paper element filters.

 True HEPA filters must be proven to trap at least 99.97 percent of particles .3 microns in size.

-A filter rating must contain two elements: a percentage of particles retained and a particle size class in microns.
+A filter rating must contain two elements: a percentage of particles retained AND a particle size class in microns.

 The public has been mislead into believing that any paper and fiber filter is "HEPA."

 "HEPA-type filtration system traps 99.97% of dust and allergens" is a completely worthless statement.

 Note that the standard applies only to the filter, not the air cleaner.

 High internal pressures, tight seals, and heavy duty motors are required to force 100% of air through a quality true HEPA setup.